We start off with the Dashboard menu:

 Next we have the Networking tab — at first glance you'll be able to see the number of total engages made and total matches, as well as the average of engages made per users.
 Two features are not released yet and display a 'Coming Soon' message — Total Messages Sent and Total Meetings:

-On the Networking tab, you'll find a table containing this information:
+On the Meet Up tab, you'll find a table containing this information:

 Networking - networking sessions names